Software engineer

 Maths and English at Grade C, 4 or above

-If you don't have this yet, you'll need to achieve this level before you take your end-point assessment.
+If you don't have this yet, you'll need to achieve this level through a function skills programme in your first year.

 Additional qualifications